im-ironclad/ironclad-react-starterkit/README.md

-# ironclad-react-boilerplate
+# ironclad-react-starterkit
 ### Starter kit for whipping up a React/SCSS project
-This is my own personal version of a boilerplate starter kit.
+This is my own personal version of a react starter kit.
 Please feel free to utilize this yourself if you find it useful.

 If I feel the need to, I am going to be expanding on the build script(s)